Student Bill of Rights

-B. Students who want to report a violation or file a complaint should contact the Dean of Students, any administrator in the Student Affairs or Residence Life Office, or campus Ombudsperson.
+B. Students who want to report a violation or file a complaint should contact the Coordinator for Student Conduct, any administrator in the Student Affairs or Residence Life Office, or campus Ombudsperson.

 III.
 Student Living Quarters Shepherd University seeks to give every student the right of privacy against arbitrary and unnecessary intrusion into his/her private life.